studentmediene/RadioRevolt-API/README.md

 To export your variable on a Unix-system, simply use the `export` command, i.e. `export PG_URL=your value`.

 ### Local production environment
-Run `npm run build` to get a transpiled version of the API, then start with `npm start`.
+Run `yarn run build` to get a transpiled version of the API, then start with `yarn start`.

 ### Local development environment
 If you're gonna develop the API, you'll need to set it up together with a database.
 So first set up a local Postgres database, then:

+1. Install dependencies with `yarn install`
-1. Install nodemon `npm install -g nodemon`
+2. Install nodemon globally `yarn global add nodemon`
-2. Run  `npm run start:dev` Remember that you can run it with environment variables in before the command, i.e. `PG_URL=value npm run start:dev`.
+3. Run  `yarn run start:dev` Remember that you can run it with environment variables in before the command, i.e. `PG_URL=value yarn run start:dev`.

 This will watch for changes and keep the application open for you.